kjosib/booze-tools/example/calculator.md

 see [json.md](json.md) in this folder.

 # Precedence
-Unlike Bison, highest-precedence comes first.
+Unlike Bison or Yacc, highest-precedence comes first.
 After all, that's the way you learned it in grade school!
 ```
 %right '^'
 %left '*' '/'